 You only need a few simple ingredients to make this delicious drink right at home!

 - homemade brown sugar syrup (which has hints of vanilla and cinnamon)

 - lots of ice

 Full fat oat milk will give you the most creamy texture and will resemble what you would get at Starbucks.

-Plus, it tastes delicious and it fairly easy to find at most grocery stores.
+Plus, it tastes delicious and is fairly easy to find at most grocery stores.

-There are a lot of different brands but my personal favorite is Oatly which comes in full fat, original, low-fat, and barista edition.
+There are a lot of different brands but my personal favorite is Oatly which comes in full fat, original, low-fat, and barista editions.